mspnp/serverless-reference-implementation/src/ClientApp/readme.md

 - [Azure CLI 2.27.1 or later](https://learn.microsoft.com/cli/azure/install-azure-cli)
 - [Azure DevOps account](https://azure.microsoft.com/services/devops)

-## Register an application with your Azure Active Directory tenant
+## Register an application with your Microsoft Entra ID tenant

 > If you're using a tenant different to the tenant associated to the subscription, log in to that tenant.
 You will need to log in the subscription after creating the application to continue the instructions.